gaurav-arena/gaurav-arena.github.io/_posts/2020-08-30-students-performance-analysis-and-prediction.md

 plt.xticks(rotation=90)
 ```

-    (array([0.5, 1.5, 2.5, 3.5]),
-     [Text(0.5, 0, 'math score'),
-      Text(1.5, 0, 'reading score'),
-      Text(2.5, 0, 'writing score'),
-      Text(3.5, 0, 'Total Score')])

 ![png](students-performance-analysis-and-prediction_files/students-performance-analysis-and-prediction_76_1.png)

 As can be observed from the above heat-map that there is a strong correlation between 'reading score' and 'writing score'.
-The 'math score' is also correlated with the 'reading score' and 'writing score'
+The 'math score' is also correlated with the 'reading score' and 'writing score'.

 So as we have analysed the impact of different features on the student's performance and we observed that factors like 'gender', 'race/ethinicty', 'lunch', 'test preparation course' and 'parental level of education' impacted the scores obtained by the students.